alankan886/SuperMemo2/README.md

 **calc**(quality, easiness, interval, repetitions, review_date)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Calculates the values.
-For the first review, the initial/previous values &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;would be 2.5 for easiness, 1 for interval and 1 for repetitions.
+For the first review, the initial/previous values would be 2.5 for easiness, 1 for interval and 1 for repetitions.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Parameters:**
 - **quality** (Optional[int]) - the quality value received from the last calculation.